open-contracts/protocol/PROTOCOL.md

 # Informal Protocol FAQ

+> "What does the protocol achieve?"

+For the first time, we're opening up smart contracts to _all of web2_, by empowering contract users to prove the authenticity of any https data they can access at the push of a button - even non-API data, requiring login credentials, 2-factor authentication or CAPTCHAs.
+We're also making it really easy to build these _Open Contracts_: just write the Ethereum contract logic in Solidity, the web and data logic in Python, and our protocol takes care of the rest.
+We even create a Dapp for your contract automatically.

 > "How does this all work?"

 Our main ingredient are *enclaves* aka *trusted execution environments* running [our open-source code](https://github.com/open-contracts/enclave-protocol), which can be hosted by anyone who has an account with a supported cloud provider.
 For now, only [AWS Nitro Enclaves](https://aws.amazon.com/ec2/nitro/nitro-enclaves/) are supported, but we'd like to support [Azure's SGX Enclaves](https://docs.microsoft.com/en-us/azure/confidential-computing/confidential-computing-enclaves) as well.
 Intuitively, you can think of such enclaves as a type of cloud instance where the cloud provider promises that nobody - neither the person who launched it nor the cloud provider itself - can manipulate the execution of a given computer environment once it started (or see any secrets generated inside of it), and where the provider signs an "attestation document", with which we can cryptographically verify that a certain computation returned a certain result.